-Applied Learning Experience I and II are culminating experiences and are the final courses taken before graduation.
-Students will need to complete 30 credits before registering for HEA649-Applied Learning Experience I and complete an Applied Learning Experience I Application that will include a list of completed courses with the student's transcript and cumulative grade point average.
-This application will need to be reviewed and approved by the Applied Learning Experience Faculty Advisor.
+The ALE I and II are the final practicum courses taken before graduation.
+Students will need to complete 30 credits before registering for HEA649-ALE I and complete an Applied Learning Experience I Application that includes a list of completed courses with the student's transcript and cumulative grade point average.
+This application is reviewed and approved by the ALE Faculty Advisor.
 Only students with approved applications will move to the next step of agency site selection and interviews.
-It is important to note that each track may have specific courses that need to be completed before the start of Applied Learning Experience I and students are responsible for meeting with their academic advisors to ensure that courses are completed in appropriate sequence before the start of Applied Learning Experience I. All students (regardless of assigned track) will need to complete the following courses before the start of HEA649 - Applied Learning Experience I as these courses serve as a foundation for developing the Major Project Plan.
+It is important to note that each track may have specific courses that need to be completed before the start of ALE I and students are responsible for meeting with their academic advisors to ensure that courses are completed in appropriate sequence before the start of ALE I. All students (regardless of assigned track) will need to complete the following courses before the start of HEA649 -ALE I as these courses serve as a foundation for developing the Major Project Plan.

-HEA520 Epidemiology in Public Health HEA648 Research Methods in Public Health\
+HEA520 Epidemiology in Public Health HEA526 Biostatistics in Public Health

+HEA648 Research Methods in Public Health\